AAPI OnLine - APPIC Application for Psychology Internships

 This page provides news and information about the AAPI Online service.
 APPIC stongly encourages the intern applicant to consult and work closely with your Director of Clinical Training (DCT) throughout the application process.
 In order to obtain a position at any program that uses the AAPI Online service, applicants must register for and participate in the APPIC Match.
 Therefore, the AAPI Online service may only be used by applicants who are enrolled in doctoral programs that are Doctoral Program Associates (DPA) of APPIC.
 You may quick-jump to the following topics on this page:

-- The 2015/16 AAPI Online applicant, DCT, and reference portals will closed for good on 4/15/16 at 11:59 pm EDT.
+- The 2015/16 AAPI Online applicant, DCT, and reference portals were closed for good on 4/15/16 at 11:59 pm EDT.
 Messages were placed on all of the portals.
 The TD/Selection portal will remain accessible.

 - The Selection Portal training video for the application is available here: CLICK HERE (https://www.youtube.com/watch?v=YhBISDajpjY)